 - Your legal team works with our legal team to review and execute the necessary legal agreements.

 - To facilitate shipping and initial configuration of your embedded OCA(s), you fill in a short online site survey form.

 - Based on the information you provide in the site survey, Netflix performs initial configuration of the embedded OCAs and pre-fills them with the appropriate content for your geographical location.
-This process typically takes 1–2 weeks, depending on catalogue size.
+This process typically takes 1-2 weeks, depending on catalog size.

-- Netflix ships you the configured and filled appliance(s) for installation in your data centre.
+- Netflix ships you the configured and filled appliance(s) for installation in your data center.
 SFI is also established to enable optimal resiliency and fill/updates.
 Shipping typically takes approximately 1 week, depending on your geographical location.